Joshuaalbert/winter_green_house/README.md

-# winter_green_house
+## Winter Green House

-This uses modelling to find a greenhouse design that could house an exotic tree throughout the winter in Canada.
+This is an attempt for my sister and I to find a suitable green house design that will be able to keep an exotic tree alive throughout the winter in Canada.
+We use simulations and differentiable programming to find the best design.